samlown/restfulness/README.md

  * Fixing issue where query parameters are set as Hash instead of HashWithIndifferentAccess.
  * Rewinding the body, incase rails got there first.
  * Updating the README to describe auto-reloading in Rails projects.
+ * Improved handling of Content-Type header that includes encoding. (@awilliams)
+ * Return 400 error when malformed JSON is provided in body (@awilliams)
  * Updated documentation to describe resource testing (@awilliams)

 ### 0.2.2 - October 31, 2013